VCU-ERB/xfig-3.2.8a/readme.md

 1. Setting Up AWS ([Video Tutorial](https://youtu.be/xkicUjw4wvs))
     1. The first thing to do is to create an account on AWS.
 This can be done by simply navigating to [AWS Console](https://aws.amazon.com/console/ "AWS Console") (Note this might take more time to set-up).
-    2. After Sign in, go to menu 'Services' and click on 'Compute', then click on 'EC2 (Virtual Serves in the Cloud)'.
+    2. After Signing in, go to the menu 'Services' and click on 'Compute', then click on 'EC2 (Virtual Servers in the Cloud)'.
     3. Check that your server location is **N.Virginia** and not **Ohio**.
-You can change it at the top right corner on most webpages inside AWS.
+You can change it at the top right corner on most web pages inside AWS.

     ![image](https://user-images.githubusercontent.com/82111747/165028560-049ee527-91c2-47c1-8d1d-77a452b3e566.png)